-It used to take 3-4 weeks to get ADSL or internet installed in Barcelona, but things have improved and the process is now much quicker.
+It used to take 3-4 weeks to get internet and TV in Barcelona, but things have improved and the process is now much quicker.
 Movistar will connect your internet within a couple of days.
-I’ve included TV in this section because most internet providers include TV deals in their internet packages and it’s a great way to get UK and US channels, especially if you have fibre optic.
+I’ve included TV in this section because most internet providers include TV deals with their internet packages and it’s a great way to get UK and US channels, especially if you have fibre optic.

 Internet, ADSL and Fibre Optic

 You can also get packs from Adamo which include your landline and mobile calls.
+Installation included.
 Their website can be switched into English.
-Adamo originated in Sweden, but are now in Barcelona, Madrid and Girona.

-Back in August 2005 my ADSL took over a month to be connected, but this year I had an fibre optic connection within a few days from Movistar and it’s 100Mb.
+Back in August 2005 my internet connection took over a month to be connected, but a few years ago I had an fibre optic connection within a few days from Movistar and it was 100Mb.

-After initially starting my ADSL contract with Orange, I cancelled it because of problems and delays in getting connected.
-Their offer of mobile internet pay-as-you-go whilst I was waiting for the landline ADSL connection never materialised.
-When I eventually cancelled, Orange blocked the line for 15 days.
+After initially starting my internet contract with Orange, I cancelled it because of problems and delays in getting connected.
+Their offer of mobile internet pay-as-you-go whilst I was waiting for the internet connection never materialised.
+When I eventually cancelled because of a long delay, Orange blocked the line for 15 days.

 Mobile Internet in Spain